Yunti, Prince Xun

-Yunti (10 February 1688 – 16 February 1755), born Yinti and renamed in 1706 as Yinzheng before being forced to change his name again (to Yunti) in 1722, formally known as Prince Xun, was a Manchu prince and military general of the Qing dynasty.
+Yunti (10 February 1688 – 16 February 1755), born Yinti, posthumous name Prince Xunqin of the Second Rank, was an imperial prince and military general of the Qing dynasty of China.

-He was trusted by his father, the emperor Kangxi, to lead the imperial forces against the dynasty's greatest threat of the time, the Dzungar Khanate.
+He was trusted by his father, the Kangxi Emperor, to lead the Qing imperial forces against the dynasty's greatest threat of the time, the Dzungar Khanate.
 He proved a successful and popular military leader.
-He was later imprisoned by the new emperor, who was his full-blood brother – Yongzheng.
-Yongzheng suppressed the evidences of Yinti's accomplishments and also possible evidences of his right to the throne.
+He was later imprisoned by the new Yongzheng Emperor, who was his full-blood brother.
+The Yongzheng Emperor suppressed the evidences of Yinti's accomplishments and also possible evidences of his right to the throne.

 Life

 Kangxi era

 Yunti was born "Yinti".
 But in 1706 when he became an adult, the name was changed to "Yinzheng" (胤禎 (胤祯, Yìnzhēng)).
 He was the 14th son of the Kangxi Emperor.
 His mother was Empress Xiaogongren, who also bore the Yongzheng Emperor.
 Later during the Yongzheng era, the emperor said that Yinzheng's name was similar to that of the emperor, Yinzhen (胤禛), so it was changed to "Yinti" (允禵).

 In 1709, Yinzheng was granted the title of a beizi.
 In 1718, after Dzungar forces defeated a Qing army along the Salween River in Tibet, the Kangxi Emperor appointed Yinzheng as "Great General Who Pacifies the Frontier" (撫遠大將軍) to lead an army of 300,000 into Tibet to attack the Dzungars and their leader, Tsewang Rabtan.
 It was believed that this was a sign that the Kangxi Emperor was considering Yinti as a potential heir to his throne.
 In February 1720, Yinti ordered his deputies Galbi and Yanxin to set out from Xining to take Lhasa, while he remained in Xining to build up support with their Mongol allies and then escort the Seventh Dalai Lama to Lhasa.
 On 24 September 1720, Yinzheng's army captured Lhasa and returned the Dalai Lama to the Potala Palace.

-During the Kangxi era, it was known that the Jesuits at Peking cultivated a relationship with the prince, whom they believed would become the next empepor.
+During the Kangxi era, it was known that the Jesuits at Peking cultivated a relationship with the prince, whom they believed would become the next emperor.

 Recent research by Puente-Ballesteros shows that even when the prince was faraway commanding the Tibet campaign, he was entrusted with the sensitive and important task of composing the Medical Palace Memorials, which were based on reports of imperial doctors on Kangxi's and other imperial family members' health.
 This task was performed by the previous crown prince Yinreng and later by the third prince Yinzhi (who was considered the oldest son in practice, because his two old brothers were stripped of their titles and imprisoned) in many years before being entrusted to Yinzheng in the final years of Kangxi.